Cortrah/GraphQL-Notes/README.md

 1. An oddworks video catelog using CQRS using a range tree to implement a suggestion feature for policy wonks scanning through commercials on msnbc or cspan by monitoring fast forwarding and rewinding to hone in on interesting content.

 2. a map drawing tool with express and react dnd

 3. a text based schema building interface that could map to languages and back ends using span/selector mad libs with natural language

 4. absynthe to ember or aurelia using fragment types mapped to templates

 5. joint.js schema building interface instead of span based text markup for phones. envisioning refactoring tools with handle and fragment types

 6. use DDD tool dictionary to easitly or auto populate names as an option for phone based sketching

-Hapi based schema editor using joi
+7. Hapi based schema editor using joi

+If I do the tool, some fun implementation ideas
-Squee like mee byron mascot in a spacesuit in an Apollo craft, worried, debree outside SqueeMe is the tool
+* Squee like mee byron mascot in a spacesuit in an Apollo craft, worried, debree outside
+* SqueeMe is the tool
-SqueeMish is the schema file format
+* SqueeMish is the schema file format
-.squish is the file extension
+* .squish is the file extension

+If I do an absynthe example, cover
-LINQ to SQL Server
+* LINQ to SQL Server
-ECTO to Postgres
+* ECTO to Postgres
-Execution plans and querying strategy good practices
+* Execution plans and querying strategy good practices